 As COVID-19 cases continue to mount nationwide, so have lawsuits relating to fallout from the virus.
-On April 6, in one of the first COVID-19-related lawsuits of its kind, the estate of an Illinois Walmart Supercenter employee sued Wal-Mart Stores Inc. and the premises owner for wrongful death in Toney Evans v.
-Walmart Inc. et al., in the Circuit Court of Cook County, Illinois.
+On April 6, 2020, in one of the first COVID-19-related lawsuits of its kind, the estate of an Illinois Walmart Supercenter employee sued Walmart and the premises owner for wrongful death in Toney Evans v.
+Walmart, Inc., et al.